Borgen Project

 End Tuberculosis Now Act

 The Problem: The COVID-19 pandemic is a serious reminder of the detrimental effects infectious disease can have on the global population.
-As the world continues to deal with the negative consequences of the pandemic, there is increased concern about COVID-19’s impact on current tuberculosis (TB) control programs and the ramifications COVID-19 has on people who have TB.
+As the world continues to deal with the negative consequences from the pandemic, there is increased concern about COVID-19’s impact on current tuberculosis (TB) control programs and the ramifications COVID-19 has had on people who have TB.

 The Solution: The End Tuberculosis Now Act significantly refocuses U.S. actions on resources to diagnose, prevent and treat TB.
 More specifically, it addresses virulent drug-resistant strains of TB and provides support for the latest best practices and technologies in the areas of diagnosis and treatment.

-What to say when calling Congress: “Hello, I’m a Borgen Project supporter and I would like you to support the End Tuberculosis Now Act”
+What to say when calling Congress: “Hello, I’m a Borgen Project supporter and I would like you to support the End Tuberculosis Now Act.

 Passed Legislation in the 117th Congress (2021-2022)